Learning Outcomes

 The company's articles of association usually dictate the precise procedure.
 The Model Articles (MAs) for private companies limited by shares provide a common framework:

 - The directors recommend the amount of the final dividend (MA 30(1)(a)).
-They must satisfy themselves that the company has sufficient distributable profits.
+They must satisfy themselves that the company has sufficient distributable profits and that the distribution is supported by relevant accounts.

 - The shareholders declare the dividend by ordinary resolution (MA 30(2)).
 Importantly, shareholders cannot declare a dividend higher than the amount recommended by the directors, although they can approve a lower amount or declare no dividend at all.

 - The directors may decide to pay interim dividends during the financial year if they are satisfied that the company's financial position justifies it (MA 30(1)(b)).
 Shareholder approval is not required for interim dividends.
-Directors must still ensure sufficient distributable profits exist at the time of payment.
+Directors must still ensure sufficient distributable profits exist at the time of payment and that relevant accounts support the distribution.

 Worked Example 1.1